 In a normal pregnancy, the placenta is attached high up in the uterus, away from the cervix.
 In placenta previa, the placenta forms low in the uterus and covers all or part of the cervix.

-- The mother may lose a lot of blood, which can be dangerous for both her and her baby.
+You may have too much bleeding, which can be dangerous for both you and your baby.

 What causes it?

 Doctors aren't sure what causes this problem.
 But some things make you more likely to have it.
 These are called risk factors.

 You can't control most risk factors for placenta previa.
 For example, you're more likely to have it if you:

 Have had a surgery that affected your uterus, such as a D&C or surgery to remove uterine fibroids (myomectomy).

 Some people with placenta previa don't have any symptoms.
 But others may have warning signs such as: